johnnychen94/jill.py/README.md

 extract the Julia binary provided in [Julia Downloads](https://julialang.org/downloads/). `jill.py` doesn't do anything magical, but just makes such operation even stupid.

 Using Python to install Julia?
-This is because Python has become one of the main tool for sys admins and it's available in all platforms.
-This makes a cross-platform installer for Julia possible.
+This is because Python has became one of the main tool for sys admins and it's available in all platforms; this makes a cross-platform installer for Julia possible.

 Is it safe to use this?
-Yes, `jill.py` use GPG to check every tarballs after downloading. `*.dmg`/`*.pkg` for macOS and `.exe` for Windows are already singed.
+Yes, `jill.py` use GPG to check every tarballs after downloading.
+Also, `*.dmg`/`*.pkg` for macOS and `.exe` for Windows are already singed.

 ## Features